 Productivity doesn't determine worth

-I think we all live in a society that places a lot of judgement value on productivity.
-From the time we are very young, we learn to work hard to get the best grades, work hard to get the best job, and work hard to live the best life.
+I think we all live in a society that places a lot of judgment value on productivity.
+From the time we are very young, we learn to work hard to get the best grades, the best job, and live the best life.
 For many of us who live in constant pain and with disabilities, that often feels like an insurmountable task.
-It can lead to self-doubt about our worth when we don’t receive rewards based on our hard work, because debilitating pain seems to characterize our potential.
+It can lead to self-doubt about our worth when we don’t receive rewards based on our hard work because debilitating pain seems to characterize our potential.
 That is my opinion anyway, and I have found it to be a dark and windy forest to navigate.

 For so many people living with migraine, flexibility and understanding in the workplace, and generally in society, is hard to come by.
 It seems the benefits afforded to many for working hard aren’t distributed equitably to those trying hard but who also live in pain.
 I just do not think that is fair.